Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

 the pages of Count Zero: "the very rich are no longer remotely human."
 It's not implants that make you less human in cyberpunk, it's _capital_.

-However, these are games written in the late-80s/early-90s US, right around when Francis Fukuyama made his "end of history" speech.
+However, these are games written in and for the late-80s/early-90s US, right around when Francis Fukuyama made his "end of history" speech.
 Their authors probably figured they wouldn't sell a lot of copies if their corebooks said "capital is evil".
 And that's how megacorporations were born.

 In 90's cyberpunk RPGs, it's not capitalism that's the source of injustice or oppression, it's a small set of very large corporations that perverted